Lightning-AI/pytorch-lightning/docs/source/common/lightning_cli.rst

     cli = MyLightningCLI(MyModel, MyDataModule)

-With a tool implemented like this, the :code:`batch_size` would only be provided in the :code:`data` section of the config.
-In the help of the tool it can be observed the arguments that are linked.
+The linking of arguments is observed in the help of the tool, which for this example would be like:

 .. code-block:: bash